Association for Financial Markets in Europe

 28 Mar 2023

-Their ask — AFME strongly opposes blanket proposals to cap prospectus length and remove prospectus requirements for secondary capital raises under 40%.
+Message — AFME strongly opposes blanket proposals to cap prospectus length and remove prospectus requirements for secondary capital raises under 40%.
 They argue these create material risks for investors and market stability.
 They support certain targeted simplifications like shorter IPO prospectus availability and lower free float requirements.123

-How it helps them — This would reduce their liability and litigation risks from incomplete disclosure documents.45
+Why — This would reduce their liability and litigation risks from incomplete disclosure documents.45

-Who loses — Investors lose access to complete information needed for informed investment decisions.67
+Impact — Investors lose access to complete information needed for informed investment decisions.67

 Finance Industry Seeks Changes to EU Crypto Tax Reporting Rules